mistermicheels/learning-notes/architecture-design/reference-architectures/Clean-Architecture.md

 ([image source](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html))

 -   Inspired by Hexagonal Architecture (Ports and Adapters) etc.
--   Divides the systems into different layers
+-   Divides the systems into different layers based on technical purpose
 -   Inner layers contain business logic, outer layers contain details like the UI, database access, external systems, ...
     -   Outermost layer typically is or contains the "Main" part which glues everything together and starts the system
-    -   Business logic layer does not depend on the layer containing database access!
+    -   Business logic layer does not depend on the layer containing database access
 -   Direction of code dependencies is always from outer layers to inner layers
     -   The idea is that outer layers act as "plugins" to inner layers
     -   This allows for changes in the outer layers (or the existence of multiple alternatives in the outer layers) without inner layers having to know about it